Inge Ginsberg: Personal life

 Ginsberg was born as Ingeborg Neufeld on 27 January 1922 as one of the two children of Fritz and Hildegard (born Zwicker) Neufeld.
 Her father had a freight company in Vienna and the family could trace its Austrian roots back 800 years.

 Ginsberg's family life changed after the annexation of Austria by Germany in 1938.
 Her father, Fritz Neufeld, was sent to the Dachau concentration camp.
 Despite advice not to do so, Ginsberg went to the camp and through bribery was able to secure his release.
 Later, in 1939, he was among the Jewish passengers on board the MS St. Louis during its journey to Cuba and back.
 In 1942 her mother was able to flee across the Alps to Switzerland with the two children and Ginsberg's boyfriend Otto Kollman after surviving in Vienna for years.
-They managed to avoid deportation as her brother and fiancee were "essential workers", employed as grave diggers.
+They managed to avoid deportation as her brother and fiancée were "essential workers", employed as grave diggers.
 However, the threat still loomed over them, and her mother sold her jewellery collection to an Austrian count who arranged for them to be smuggled to Switzerland.
-They were first in the Adliswil reception camp and later in several labour camps on Lucerne, Langenbrück and Lugano.
+They were first in the Adliswil reception camp and later in several labour camps in Lucerne, Langenbruck and Lugano.

 After the war Ginsberg married her first husband, Otto Kollmann, who had fled from Vienna with her.
 They had one child together.
-In the following years they lived mainly in Zurich and worked together in their musical careers.
+In the following years they lived mainly in Zürich and worked together in their musical careers.
 They moved to the USA together.
-In 1956 she separated from him and worked as a journalist for the weekly newspaper Weltwoche in Zurich.
+In 1956 she separated from him and worked as a journalist for the weekly newspaper Weltwoche in Zürich.
 She invested some of her wealth in the stock market and bought two properties in New York.

-At the invitation of the Weizmann Institute, she was able to fly as a guest on the first flight of an El Al plane from Zurich to Tel Aviv.
+At the invitation of the Weizmann Institute, she was able to fly as a guest on the first flight of an El Al plane from Zürich to Tel Aviv.
 In Israel she met her second husband, Hans Kruger and they married in 1960.
 He was the manager of a luxury hotel, the Dan Hotel Tel Aviv.
 She had originally planned to lead a pioneering life in a kibbutz.
 She bought an apartment in Tel Aviv with the proceeds from the sale of three farms near Haifa.
 Her far-sighted grandmother, a lifelong Zionist, had acquired them in 1936.

 In Israel she also met her third husband, also a Jewish emigrant from Vienna.
 She moved to Ecuador with Kurt Ginsberg and married him after a difficult divorce from Hans Kruger in 1972.
 She wrote several books based on her time in Ecuador.
 The couple lived alternately in Quito, Tel Aviv and Switzerland and later moved to New York for health reasons.
 When her husband died in 1999, she continued to live in Switzerland and New York.

 In 2020, Ginsberg survived a COVID-19 infection.
 She died 20 July 2021.